OpenMDAO/OpenMDAO-Framework/docs/mdao/mdf.rst

         self.solver.tol = .0000001
         self.solver.algorithm = "broyden2"

-The rest of the file does not change at all.
+The rest of the file does not change at all either.
 So you can see that it's pretty easy to reconfigure drivers using this setup.
+Here is the new file, with the modifications:
+:download:`sellar_MDF_solver.py </../examples/openmdao.examples.mdao/openmdao/examples/mdao/sellar_MDF_solver.py>`.